top of page

 • Our long-standing partner Animal-Kind International featured our joint work in their December newsletter, celebrating our shared achievements and our commitment to making every year an “Animal-Kind Year”.

-• Have a Heart Namibia was shortlisted for the Global Alliance for Rabies Control Africa Rabies Day Award in 2017 and 2020, recognising our contribution to rabies prevention and community health.
+• In 2017 and 2020, Have a Heart Namibia was honoured by the Global Alliance for Rabies Control with inclusion on the Africa Rabies Day Award winners list.

-• We continue to build strong collaborations with other animal welfare organisations to expand reach, share knowledge, and strengthen impact.
-Notably, in 2023, we partnered with the University of Namibia (UNAM) on the One Health Project at Oshakati State Hospital — linking animal health, human health, and community wellbeing.
+• We collaborate closely with other animal welfare organisations to expand our reach, increase efficiency, and inspire positive change together.
+Most recently, we partnered with the University of Namibia (UNAM) on a One Health project at Oshakati State Hospital.

-• Several Have a Heart volunteers have been honoured with Rotary Community Service Awards and Change Maker Awards from Create Lasting Change in recognition of outstanding community service.
+• Several Have a Heart volunteers have also been recognised with the Rotary Community Service Award for outstanding service to their communities.

 Public Support and Media Presence

-• We receive consistently positive feedback from pet owners, communities, and media throughout Namibia.
-Have a Heart is widely recognised as a respected, trusted, and much-needed programme, welcomed wherever we work.
+• We receive consistently positive feedback from pet owners, the public, and the media in Namibia.
+Have a Heart is a highly respected, trusted, and sought-after initiat

 Lasting Impact